KEEP NJ SAFE SUCCESS STORIES

-STATUS: PASSED INTO LAW Several revised versions of the law were introduced with bipartisan support, and ultimately, S2308 was the one that received final passage into law on May 9, 2011.
+STATUS: SIGNED INTO LAW Several revised versions of the law were introduced with bipartisan support, and ultimately, S2308 was the one that received final passage into law on May 9, 2011.

 UPDATE: Unfortunately, the consequences of the first, ill-advised bill were still felt by the Montelaro Family.
 Righetti successfully appealed to have yet another parole hearing in 2012, since his parole denial fell during the time when the “every 3 years regardless of the severity of the crime” version of the law was in place.
-Once again, KeepNJSafe lobbied the board to keep Righetti imprisoned, and his parole was denied again.
+Once again, KeepNJSafe rallied community support to urge the board to keep Righetti imprisoned, and his parole was denied again.
 Righetti was given another hearing date in 2016, and again in 2021.
 Thanks to the continued outpouring of community support for the Montelaro family, Righetti’s release was denied.
-His new parole eligibility date is March 31, 2023.
+His new parole eligibility date is May 15, 2028.